 Aaron stores his favorite reaction and go-to- baits on the inside of the middle cupboard lid.
 Many of us have discovered the carpeted lids in our boats make a great place to hang our lures.
 But maybe you need to rethink what’s hanging there now and take some time to reorganize them?

 It’s neat the way he stores his Sunline on the boat.
 He keeps all his spools lined up in two lines in a Rubbermaid box with a lid.
-If he wants to change line on a reel, he pulls out the box from the back cupboard, and re-spools right from the box.
+If he wants to change the line on a reel, he pulls out the box from the back cupboard and re-spools right from the box.
 It’s genius because the line stays on its spool before and after he uses it, and it’s a one-step operation.
-I’m pretty certain the line is in order of weight, and he probably has duplicates.
-He feels strongly that fishing line should be kept in a cool place to maintain its strength and durability.
+I’m sure the line is in order of weight, and he probably has duplicates.
+He feels strongly that the fishing line should be kept in a cool place to maintain its strength and durability.
 He changes line a lot depending on the weather, water conditions, and quagga mussels.
 Fishing around quagga mussels can destroy your line even more than heat and water conditions.
 I’ve seen line break and fish snap off because of our mussel problems out west.

-All Hooks are not Equal
+All Hooks are not Equal.

 People make fun of Aaron because he sharpens new hooks.
 Every hook he uses must pass the stick on your finger test.
 I’m surprised he hasn’t bled to death by now!
-While many of us are focused on selecting the right size and colors of baits, Aaron is probably scrutinizing the hook he’s using for a drop shot, jig head, or spinner bait.
+While many of us are focused on selecting the right size and colors of baits, Aaron is probably scrutinizing the hook he’s using for a drop shot, jig head, or spinnerbait.
 Could it be that a straight and sharp hook determines a good fish catch more than any other factor?
 Aaron is such a stickler on the importance of hooks that he has been busy developing his own.
-I used his new (not out yet) drop shot hook proto type and all I can say is WOW.
+I used his new (not out yet) drop shot hook prototype, and all I can say is WOW.

-In part Two I’ll continue sharing what I’ve learned, and maybe by then I can share from personal experience how it’s helped me.
+In part two, I’ll continue sharing what I’ve learned, and maybe by then, I can share from personal experience how it’s helped me.
 Now it’s time to organize my tackle.